A quasi-Grassmannian gradient flow model for eigenvalue problems: Introduction

+{To address this computational challenge, Dai et al.\ proposed an extended gradient-flow model for Kohn--Sham DFT that preserves orthogonality throughout the evolution and thereby avoids explicit orthogonalization in computation \cite{dai2020,dai2021convergent}.
+Building on this framework, Chu et al.~\cite{chu2025orthogonality} developed an accelerated method for eigenvalue problems while retaining this structural property.} These orthogonality-preserving approaches are built on orthogonal initial data and on an evolution constrained by the Stiefel structure.
+This observation motivates the present work: we seek a continuous-flow formulation that allows non-orthogonal initial data while still recovering the orthogonality structure asymptotically.

+In this paper, we propose a continuous quasi-Grassmannian gradient flow model for computing many eigenpairs of a self-adjoint operator in an infinite-dimensional setting.
+By extending the Grassmann gradient from the constraint manifold to the ambient space, the model allows non-orthogonal initial data and drives the solution asymptotically toward the Stiefel constraint.
+Thus, exact initial orthogonality is not required in the continuous-flow framework.

+The main contributions of this work are summarized as follows. \begin{itemize} \item We formulate a quasi-Grassmannian gradient flow model and show that the model asymptotically recovers the Stiefel constraint.
+In addition, Theorem~4.3 proves the asymptotic orthogonality of the solution.

+\item We establish the well-posedness of the model in the infinite-dimensional operator setting.
+Theorem~3.6 proves the existence and uniqueness of weak solutions.
+In particular, we derive an analytic representation of the solution in Theorem~3.10.

+\item We analyze the long-time behavior of the flow.
+Theorem~4.6 proves the exponential decay of the Grassmann gradient.
+Under the additional admissibility assumptions in Theorem~4.9, the associated energy converges to its minimum and the equivalence class $[U(t)]$ converges to the eigenspace associated with the first $N$ eigenvalues. \end{itemize}

-While this paper focuses on a quasi-Grassmannian gradient flow model for solving operator eigenvalue problems, and Dai et al. \cite{dai2020,dai2021convergent} concentrate on an extended gradient flow model for the same purpose, we mention that gradient flow models, in general, play a crucial role across a wide range of fields.
-One notable application is in computing the ground state solution of Bose-Einstein condensates (BEC) \cite{Bao2004,Bao2007,Wang2014}.
-Beyond physics, gradient flow models have also been widely applied in machine learning and neural networks \cite{ambrosio2008gradient,bottou2018optimization}, where they provide a fundamental framework for understanding optimization dynamics.
-A seminal example is Oja's pioneering work \cite{oja1982simplified,oja1989neural}, which explored principal component extraction using unsupervised neural networks, laying the foundation for learning rules in artificial neural networks.
-These learning rules are often expressed as nonlinear differential or difference equations \cite{oja1985stochastic}, which are inherently consistent with the framework of our quasi-Grassmannian gradient flow model discussed herein.
+While this paper focuses on a quasi-Grassmannian gradient flow model for operator eigenvalue problems, related gradient-flow ideas also arise in spectral analysis and other application areas.
+In an infinite-dimensional spectral setting, Mazzoleni and Savare \cite{MazzoleniSavare2023} investigated $L^2$-gradient flows of spectral functionals depending on the eigenvalues of Schr\"odinger-type operators.
+Gradient-flow methods have been developed for computing ground state solutions of Bose--Einstein condensates (BEC) \cite{Bao2004,chen2024convergence,chen2024fully,henning2020sobolev}.
+Specially, gradient-flow viewpoints are central in machine learning and neural networks \cite{ambrosio2008gradient,bottou2018optimization}, where they provide a fundamental framework for understanding optimization dynamics.
+A classical matrix example is Oja's work \cite{oja1982simplified,oja1989neural} on principal component extraction by unsupervised neural networks; the associated learning rules are often formulated as nonlinear differential or difference equations of matrices \cite{oja1985stochastic}.